-The FinTech Association of Hong Kong (FTAHK) has released the results of a new survey of the local Artificial Intelligence (AI) and Big Data ecosystem.
+The FinTech Association of Hong Kong (FTAHK) has released the results of a of the local Artificial Intelligence (AI) and Big Data ecosystem.
 The survey illustrates the current situation and points to future opportunities for the sector in Hong Kong.

 The findings show that 75% of respondents have chosen Hong Kong as their headquarters while around 70% regard Hong Kong as their top market.
 These results align with recent similar surveys ranking Hong Kong in the top three attractive locations for AI in Asia.